marvickps/Rebuy/README.md

 - Real-time chat between buyers/sellers ✅
 - Image upload for products ✅
-- Categories and filtering (Needed improvement)
+- Categories and filtering  ✅
 - Favorites/wishlist functionality (not showing in the page)
 - **Shipping Options for Seller**
   - Choose between courier or speed post
   - Could be a dropdown or input field when listing
 - **Order Tracking Info from Seller - Tracking number, Shipping method info**
 - **Rating System -** After a transaction, users should be able to Rate the other party
-- mockup payment page. (not done)
+- mockup payment page.

 ## *Your Role as Your Development Partner:*